karanlvm/OpsLens/README.md

 ## 📧 Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on GitHub

 ---

-**Built with ❤️ for on-call engineers everywhere**